Viehbach (Fahrenzhausen): History

 Viehbach has been part of the Fahrenzhausen community since the early 19th century.
 In 1817 the church recorded 118 believers in Viehbach, who lived in 26 houses.
 In 1868 a census by the Kingdom of Bavaria recorded 143 inhabitants and 55 buildings.
 In 1876 a census of the German Empire recorded 169 inhabitants and 56 buildings (including 43 horses and 180 cattle).

-During the Second World War, units of the US Army passed through Viehbach and the surrounding area in April 1945 shortly before the liberation of Dachau and Munich.
+Near the end of the Second World War, units of the US Army passed through Viehbach and the surrounding area in April 1945 shortly before the liberation of Dachau and Munich.

 Viehbach was part of a district reform program in the 1970s, in which the jurisdiction was transferred from Dachau to Freising.

+In the early 2000s Viehbach was the location of several art expositions under the guidance of amateur artist and wood-carver Siegfried Stolz at the 'Brandweiner Hof'.

 In 2009 a solar park was built south of Viehbach (approx. 8000 m2 field).

 In 2016 the shooting club SG "Gemütlichkeit" Viehbach-Bachenhausen e.V. opened a new facility in Viehbach.

 In 2018 Viehbach had 465 inhabitants.

+Since 2019, Viehbach has hosted a 'Knödelfest' (Dumpling Festival) where traditional dishes are served and donations are made to a local children's hospital.

 In 2020 proposals have been made to build a Children's Play Area between Viehbach and Bachenhausen, along the Rettenbach Creek.
+The playground was completed in 2024.

+Bachenhausen

+The village of Bachenhausen is just 1/2 Kilometer north of Viehbach, near the Rettenbach Creek.
+The village first appears in a church document as early as the 8th century.
+It is known for its tiny chapel on the road to Kammerberg, built in 1820.